Kaiden-AC/iOS6-5C/index.md

 ## Contact

-If you are having issues with this guide or think something needs to be explained clearer, you can contact me on [Reddit](https://new.reddit.com/user/Dizzy-Candle8753) or Discord, my Discord username is **kaidenac**<br>
+If you are having issues with this guide or think something needs to be explained clearer, you can contact me on [Reddit](https://new.reddit.com/user/Dizzy-Candle8753), [X (formerly Twitter)](https://x.com/KaidenAC) or Discord, my Discord username is **kaidenac**<br>